sunzefang/doc/readme.md

 I create a [github repository](https://github.com/guguji5/sync-fork-repo.git) to run this sync script.

-this line is for test the schedule that could run the sync shell at 8:00 am everyday.
+this line is for test the schedule that could run the sync shell at 8:00 pm everyday.